Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 15.40.05 UTC
+- WIB: Kamis, 4 Desember 2025 16.34.24 UTC
-- WITA: Kamis, 4 Desember 2025 16.40.05 UTC
+- WITA: Kamis, 4 Desember 2025 17.34.24 UTC
-- WIT: Kamis, 4 Desember 2025 17.40.05 UTC
+- WIT: Kamis, 4 Desember 2025 18.34.24 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational